spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/08-create-cluster.md

 5. Select **AWS** and click on **Start AWS Configuration**

-6. Populate the wizard page with the following informaton: name, description, tagsm and AWS account.
+6. Populate the wizard page with the following information: name, description, tags and AWS account.
 Tags on a cluster are propagated to the VMs deployed on the cloud/data center environments.
 Click on **Next** after you have filled out all the required information.

 7. Select a cluster profile.
 Click on **Next**.